-Senior executives usually work at having strong relationships with their team members — but more often than you might think possible, they don’t focus as strongly on their relationship with their team as a whole.
-What’s even more curious is that these one-to-one relationships are not always consistent with a leader’s stated philosophies about the importance of the group and his or her beliefs about the role of teamwork in managing either the organization or the work.
+Senior executives usually work at having strong relationships with their team members — but surprisingly often, they don’t focus as strongly on their relationship with their team as a whole.
+What’s even more curious is that intense one-to-one relationships are usually inconsistent with the leader’s stated philosophies about the importance of the group and their beliefs about the role of teamwork in managing both the organization and the work.

 What could a person in power possibly want out of this kind of dysfunction?
 Some of the possibilities include:

-- The benefits/charge of being “in relationship” in a way that you can only be with an individual, not with a group;
+- The benefits of being “in relationship” in a way that you can only be with an individual, not with a group;

-- A definitive sense of power and control that comes from managing one relationship at a time without any risk of the whole group disagreeing with your leadership stance;
+- The definitive sense of power and control that comes from managing one relationship at a time without any risk of others taking exception to your leadership stance;

 - The chance to make each individual feel “special.”

-But what happens to the team?
+But the team falls apart.
 It becomes a team in name only, not in operation.
 Instead of acting like the Three Musketeers (one for all and all for one), the team members are forced to play a zero-sum game: “I’ll support you as long as you’ll support me.”
-Individual members go looking for what they think they need — a direct relationship with the power source.
-They may actually give up the idea of a truly collaborative team, and treat the other members more like a loose coalition.
+Individual members go looking for what they think they need — a personal relationship with the power source.
+They may actually give up the idea of a true collaboration, and treat their teammates more like a loose coalition.

 When the typical situation is that somebody’s being treated as the team’s star or golden child, and another, less fortunate somebody is on the way to the woodshed or the doghouse, then each person’s every action and role tends to be discussed and dissected by the rest of the group.
 This kind of over-involvement can feel oddly like the imbalanced dynamics in some families, where there is always one sibling up and another one down — and everyone is buzzing about it.

-Strong relationships are not always positive.
+Not all strong relationships are positive.
 Neither is the impact of all strong leaders.
 Both can take all the air out of the room, and stall innovation, creativity, and truth-telling.
 The experience can become one of frustration, anxiety, and insecurity about the future, with team members left wondering:

 - Can it be safe for me here?